-We are a studio that is proudly over 50% female.
-We’re also thrilled that our diverse and large team of artists and producers come to Polyester Studio from around the world, including Korea, China, Brazil, Argentina, Spain, Poland, Taiwan, and Hong Kong.
-We feel it's important that our team reflect the diversity of the characters we create, and the audience we capture.
+As a studio of creatives helping brands with the courage to change the world, our team is as diverse as the work we create.
+Proudly over 50% female, our artists come to Polyester from around the world, including Korea, China, Brazil, Argentina, Spain, Poland, Taiwan, and Hong Kong.
+We feel it’s important that our team reflect the diversity of the world we want to see, and the audience we want to capture.

 Why the name Polyester?